 Regardless of whether a business listing is served to consumers on traditional directories or on a social media platform, the value of the information is only as effective as it is accurate and up-to-date.
 Directory submission can undermine this quality of information because it creates greater opportunity for human error during the manual submission process.
 Not only a liability when uploading data, directory submission may also be a hassle for employees trying to manage and monitor individual listings across various directories and sites.

 Consistent data across online listings is essential for a strong digital presence because search engine crawlers are more inclined to trust and redistribute businesses that host the same information everywhere they are listed.
 Incorrect and incomplete business listings hinder local SEO, and consequently decrease the number of customers visiting a specific location.
 It also limits the visibility of a listing to potential customers because search engines will be less apt to post the listing in the local search results.

-The Yext Knowledge Manager hosts all of a client’s facts about their business in one place and pushes information in real time directly to publishers, so every single online listing is fueled by a single source of truth.
+The Yext Knowledge Graph hosts all of a client's facts about their business in one place and pushes information in real time directly to publishers, so every single online listing is fueled by a single source of truth.
 This helps you avoid the headache of manually submitting all location data to business directories and ensures that you have complete, consistent, and up-to-date local listing information online — which is the key to being found and selected by potential consumers.